 I’ve hyped this book too much but I don’t care.
 It’s awesome, raw, unputdownable, honest and thrilling.
 I have yet to watch the movie.
 Strayed tells of her own experience hiking the Pacific Crest Trail as a young, unexperienced woman whose life is falling apart.
 This book is funny, angering, heartbreaking and liberating.
 If you like hiking, I’m sure you’ll enjoy it.
 Specially if you, like me, have struggled with hiking boots in the past.

 This book is so funny!
 All it had me thinking was, if Bryson set out to hike the Appalachian trail at sixty, what the hell am I waiting for?
 Bill Bryson is the kind of person I would love to have as an uncle.
 This book is full of politically incorrect jokes and unglamorous truths about hiking.
 It is also full of wonder and amazement, I learned many things whil reading it and took a huge tbr list from it.
 Seriously recommended.

 Travels With Charley in Search of America, John Steinbeck

 Is there anything Steinbeck couldn’t write about?
 Probably not.
 This is the story of how he set out on a road trip with his French poodle, Charley.
 As road stories go, this is one of my favourites.

 Wind, Sand and Stars by Antoine de Saint-Exupéry

 This book is beautiful in many different ways.
 Exupéry’s prose is delightful and his stories about his time as a pilot are incredible.
-He tells of a time when transatlantic flights were dangerous feats, of landings in the middle of rainstorms in Chili, of being all alone in a plane with nothing but desert plains below and blue skies above.
+He tells of a time when transatlantic flights were dangerous feats, of landings in the middle of snowstorms in Chili, of being all alone in a plane with nothing but desert plains below and blue skies above.
 This book is a descriptive wonder, and a beautiful reflection on why we humans crave adventures.

 Into the Wild by Jon Krakauer